Gozala/work/index.md

 #### Perspective UI

-Servo browser user interface as an HTML file in the cloud that you can fork to customize.
-In this iteration we dropped [cards concept](#Web_Cards) and pushed browser chrome into a third dimension [Read full story](./perspective-ui)
+Introduction of [3D touch][] inspired us to explore a new dimension.
+We completely redesigned user interface and pushed browser chrome into a third dimension [Read full story](./perspective-ui)

 #### Lossless Web Navigation with Trails